CaitlynZ/ar-mirror/README.md

 ### randomize hints, only control how many hints shown

 - key press on "1", "2", "3" and "4"
-  - make the red fail image and the green success invisible
+  - make the red fail image and the green success image invisible
   - show the time with 30 seconds
   - show hints and control how many hints are shown while triggering shuffle
     - the position where hints are shown is randomized